nay-hey/soi_webdev/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Contact
-If you have any questions or feedback, please contact us at [email@institute.com](mailto:email@institute.com).
+If you have any questions or feedback, please contact us.